-Summary: Non-signatory Algeria has not elaborated its view on accession to the convention.
-It participated in a meeting of the convention for the first time in 2015, where it expressed firm opposition to cluster munitions.
-Algeria also voted in favor of a key UN resolution on the convention in December 2016 after abstaining on a previous resolution one year before.
-Algeria is not known to have used, produced, or exported cluster munitions, but it is reported to stockpile them.
+Summary: Non-signatory Algeria views the convention banning cluster munitions favorably but has not taken any steps to accede to it.
+Algeria participated in a meeting of the convention for the first time in 2015, where it expressed firm opposition to cluster munitions.
+It voted in favor of a key United Nations (UN) resolution promoting the convention in December 2017.
+Algeria is not known to have used, produced, or exported cluster munitions, but it is reported to possess a stockpile.

 The People’s Democratic Republic of Algeria has not yet acceded to the Convention on Cluster Munitions.